ProceduresGovernment

 #permalink to section

-At second quarter of 2024, the states with the highest rate of labor informality in Dancers and Choreographers were Yucatán (100%), Veracruz de Ignacio de la Llave (100%), and Tabasco (100%).
+At third quarter of 2024, the states with the highest rate of labor informality in Dancers and Choreographers were Veracruz de Ignacio de la Llave (100%), Tabasco (100%), and Quintana Roo (100%).

 Labor Informality by Age and Education